© Aquarius Studio / Shutterstock.com

 Quick specs

-Check out Amazon eero mesh WiFi system on Amazon.
+Check out the Amazon eero mesh WiFi system on Amazon.

 Best For Gaming: ASUS AC2900 WiFi Gaming Router (RT-AC86U)

-- 1.8GHz 32bit dual-core processor optimizes network traffic and connectivity speeds from the USB 3.
-1 Gen1 and 4x Gigabit LAN ports
+• 1.8GHz 32bit dual-core processor to optimize network traffic and connectivity speeds

 The ASUS AC2900 WiFi Gaming Router (RT-AC86U) gets the job done for under $100!
 With Wi-Fi 5 technology on board, this router has the bandwidth and speed to support even the most advanced gaming experiences.
 Stream data at speeds of up to 2.3 GHz across multiple 2.4 and 5 GHz channels with adaptive technology that is specifically configured for gaming.